-Today's profile centers on one of the single greatest political name discoveries I've made in quite some time.
-The illustrious named individual above, Nephi United States Centennial Jensen, was a highly regarded Utah attorney, judge and Mormon elder during the first half of the 20th century.
+The following profile centers on one of the single greatest strange name discoveries I've happened across in quite some time.
+The plentifully named individual above, Nephi United States Centennial Jensen, was a highly regarded Utah attorney, judge and Mormon elder during the first half of the 20th century.
 While these facts may sound quite paltry in terms of political notoriety, Jensen later served one term in the Utah State House of Representatives during the early 1900s, rightly earning him a place here.

 Nephi U.S.C.
 Jensen was born of Danish parentage on February 16, 1876 in Salt Lake City, Utah.
 His parents, Soren and Christine Rasmussen Jensen, had settled in Utah after emigrating from Denmark in 1861.
 No source mentions why his parents gave him the middle names "United States Centennial", but seeing that the country turned 100 years old in the year of his birth, they must have been seized with a truly patriotic fervor to do so!!

-Young Nephi joined the Mormon Church at age eight and is recorded as attending schools local to the Salt Lake City area as well as the Union High School in Montezuma County, Colorado.
+Young Nephi joined the Mormon Church at age eight and is recorded as attending the "public schools of Sugar House"as well as the Union High School in Montezuma County, Colorado.
 Jensen continued his education at the Latter Day Saints College in Salt Lake City and later earned his LL.B degree from the University of Chattanooga in 1906.
 After leaving school in Utah, Jensen went into missionary service, preaching the word of Mormonism throughout the Southern area of the United States.
 Jensen returned from his religious mission in 1900 and settled in Arizona for a time.
 It was here that he married Ms. Margaret Fife Smith (1882-1969) on April 9, 1902 and moved back to Utah a short while later.
 Genealogical websites mention that Nephi and Margaret had at least one son born to them, Paul, who was recorded as being born sometime in 1903.

 Jensen was admitted to the Utah bar in February 1906 and in November of that year was elected to his first political office, winning election to the Utah State House of Representatives as a Republican.
 He took his seat in early January 1907, representing the county of Salt Lake.
 The Bench and Bar of Utah also mentions his service, stating that he received "the highest vote of any candidate on the ticket."
 He served in the state house for one term (1907-1909) and a roster of house members from that legislative session has been provided below.
 Nephi's name is located at the very bottom of the roster.